 Don't leave your recordings for the last minute.
 Practice and hone the music you'll be submitting well before the deadlines.
-A number of things can go wrong with the recording so plan ahead, figure out what you're going to record with, get your questions answered, and fix any problems in enough time to meet the deadlines.
+Several things can go wrong with the recording so plan ahead, figure out what you're going to record with, get your questions answered, and fix any problems in enough time to meet the deadlines.